advanced-security/monorepo-filtering-workaround/README.md

-# Monorepo workflow for Code Scanning
+# Monorepo workflow for GitHub Advanced Security Code Scanning

 > ℹ️ This is an _unofficial_ project created by Field Security Services, and is not officially supported by GitHub.

-This sample Actions workflow shows you how to enable filtering results from different Code Scanning runs in the GitHub UI using a workaround.
+This sample GitHub Actions workflow shows you how to enable filtering results from different GitHub Advanced Security Code Scanning runs in the GitHub UI using a workaround.

 This is useful when dealing with monorepos that have code for several different projects in the same repository.

 You can use this workflow modification to mark each project with a unique scanning tool name, and then filter the results in the GitHub Security tab by that tool to only show results for a specific project.

-The SARIF is edited before upload to Code Scanning, changing the tool name.
-CodeQL is also set up so that this doesn't affect the Code Scanning UI.
+The SARIF (the format for the code scanning results) is edited before upload to Code Scanning, changing the tool name.
+CodeQL is also set up so that the content of the SARIF populates the Code Scanning UI correctly.

-The tool name can then be used to filter results in the web user interface:
+The unique tool name can then be used to filter results in the web user interface:

 ![Filtering results by tool name](./filter-by-tool-name.png)